brightspot/react-examples/restification/README.md

 The form will be automatically completed but under 'REST Mapping Method(s)', be sure to select 'POST' so that it displays both GET and POST.

 1. Test the GET endpoint by visiting '[http://localhost/members-api/all-members](http://localhost/members-api/all-members)' into your browser.
-2. Test the second REST mapping endpoint with a GET request made with the display name as the parameter by visiting 'http://localhost/members-api/member?arguments={Member Display Name Here}' in your browser.
+2. Test the second REST mapping endpoint with a GET request made with the display name as the parameter by visiting 'http://localhost/members-api/member?arguments=Member_Display_Name_Here' in your browser.

 ## Step 3 Run the React App